top of page

 SEO (search engine optimization) is all about making amendments and technical tweaks to your web pages so that you boost your chances of ranking on Google.

 If you have a technical SEO team you can lean on, they'll be doing the behind-the-scenes stuff to boost your performance on major search engines like Google and Bing.
+OK, Google.
+Bing is still a long way behind.

 What they often don't do, though, is SEO copywriting.